crunchrepos/normanha/README.md

 The Screen that we access to Add or Remove a product from the favorites.
 My main modification there was adding the following:

 - A new Favorite Button, that can add or remove a favorite depending if we have that product saved on our database.
-- Added in the main loader method, our API to try and fetch the specific product in our back-end, to check if we have it added in the favorites.
+- Modified the main loader method, adding our API to try and fetch the specific product in our back-end, to check if we have it added in the favorites.
-- Added a new action that is assigned to the Favorite Button to call the API to add or remove the product from the favorites
+- Added a new action that is assigned to the Favorite Button to call the API to add or remove the product from the favorites.
+The loader is always called after this action, so we always know when we removed or added a product to the favorites.

 File: ```app/routes/products.$handle```